Lower bounds on coloring numbers from hardness hypotheses in PCF theory: Introduction

 Recall that the \emph{list-chromatic} or \emph{choosability} number of a graph $G=\lng V, E\rng$ is $\k$ if $\k$ is the least cardinal such that for any assignment of lists of colors $L(v)$ to all vertices $v\in V$ such that $|L(v)|\ge \k$ there exists a proper vertex coloring $c$ of $G$ with colors from the lists, namely $c(v)\in L(v)$ for all $v\in V$.
 A graph $G$ has \emph{coloring number} $\k$ if $\k$ is the least cardinal such that there exists a well-ordering $\prec$ on $V$ such that a vertex $v\in V$ is joined by edges to only $<\k$ vertices $u$ satisfying $u\prec v$.

 Alon \cite{A} proved that every finite graph with list-chromatic number $n$ has coloring number at most $(4+o(1))^n$ and this bound is tight up to a factor of $2+o(1)$ by \cite{ERT}.

-In \cite{koj} Kojman used the Revised GCH theorem from cardinal arithmetic \cite{sh:460} to prove in ZFC the upper bound of $\beth_\om(\nu)$ on the coloring number of any graph with a list chromatic number $\le \nu$, where $\beth_\om(\nu)$ is the cardinal gotten by applying the exponent function to $\nu$ infinitely many times.\footnote{Formally, $\beth_0(\nu)=\nu$, $\beth_{n+1}(\nu)=2^{\beth_n(\nu)}$ and $\beth_\om(\nu)=\lim_n\beth_n(\nu)$.}
+In \cite{koj} Kojman used the Revised GCH theorem from cardinal arithmetic \cite{sh:460} to prove in ZFC the upper bound of $\beth_\om(\ku)$ on the coloring number of any graph with a list chromatic number $\le \ku$, where $\beth_\om(\ku)$ is the cardinal gotten by applying the exponent function to $\ku$ infinitely many times.\footnote{Formally, $\beth_0(\ku)=\ku$, $\beth_{n+1}(\ku)=2^{\beth_n(\ku)}$ and $\beth_\om(\ku)=\lim_n\beth_n(\ku)$.}

-By Erd\H os and Hajnal \cite{eh} from 1966, if the GCH is assumed, $(2^\nu)^+=(\beth_1(\nu))^+$ bounds the coloring number of every graph with list-chromatic number $\nu$ for every infinite $\nu$.
-It is now known that much weaker axioms than the GCH --- certain weak consequences of the Singular Cardinals Hypothesis --- imply the same upper bound (see the second section in \cite{koj}), so in ``many" models of set theory, the upper bound is $(2^{\nu})^+$.
-Komjath \cite{kom} recently improved the GCH upper bound to $2^\nu=\nu^+$, constructed models of the GCH in which $\Li(G)=\col(G)$ for every graph with infinite $\Li(G)$ and showed that in MA models $2^\nu$ is required.
+By Erd\H os and Hajnal \cite{eh} from 1966, if the GCH is assumed, $\ku^{++}= (2^\ku)^+=(\beth_1(\ku))^+$ bounds the coloring number of every graph with list-chromatic number $\ku$ for every infinite $\ku$.
+It is now known that much weaker axioms than the GCH --- certain weak consequences of the Singular Cardinals Hypothesis --- imply the same upper bound (see the second section in \cite{koj}), so in ``many" models of set theory, the upper bound is $(2^{\ku})^+$.
+Komjath \cite{kom} recently improved the GCH upper bound to $2^\ku=\ku^+$, constructed models of the GCH in which $\Li(G)=\col(G)$ for every graph with infinite $\Li(G)$ and showed that in MA models $2^\ku$ is required.

-The gap between the single exponent occuring in the finite case and in the infinite case with additional mild cardinal arithmetic axioms, on the one hand, and the infinite tower of exponents in ZFC, on the other hand, led Kojman to ask whether the upper bound $\beth_\om(\nu)$ could be lowered in ZFC and whether the use of the RGCH was necessary in proving this bound.
+The sharp contrast between the single exponent in the bound for the finite case, or in the bound for the infinite case in the presence of mild cardinal arithmetic axioms, and the infinite tower of exponents in the ZFC bound, led Kojman to ask whether the upper bound $\beth_\om(\ku)$ could be lowered in ZFC.
+He also asked whether the use of the RGCH in proving his $\beth_\omega$ bound was necessary.

-We prove here that: (1) the graph-theoretic upper bound implies the RGCH theorem; (2) a better upper bound implies a strengthening of the RGCH theorem.
-Both implications are via standard forcing arguments.
+We prove here that: \begin{enumerate} \item Kojman's $\beth_\omega$ upper bound implies the so called Weak Revised GCH theorem (WRGCH) in pcf theory. \item better upper bounds imply open strengthenings of the WRGCH theorem. \end{enumerate}

-Thus, Kojman't upper bound on the coloring number and the question of its optimality are equivalent, respectively, to the cardinal arithmetic RGCH and the question of its own optimality.
-A better upper bound cannot be gotten, then, with only graph-theoretic arguments, and the cardinal arithmetic improvements which are necessary for improving the bound are hard.
-If all those problems are undecidable in ZFC, then Kojman's $\beth_\om$ bound is optimal (see discussion below).